This post is for you if, like me, you’re trying to spend less at Amazon.

-I was always slightly appalled by the derisory amount of tax that Amazon gets away with paying in the UK.
+I was always slightly uncomfortable with the derisory amount of tax that Amazon gets away with paying in the UK.
 Then I started reading articles about the way Amazon runs its fulfilment centres, the lack of employment rights and benefits – or even contracts.
 I chatted with friends who run independent businesses and they told me about the pressures of trying to compete with Amazon – and the equally tough pressures of selling product through the site.

 So what happened?

 Well, it’s certainly not impossible.
-I’ve gone from virtual Amazon junkie to not spending there at all.
+I’ve gone from virtual Amazon junkie to not spending much money there at all.
 I’m lucky to live in a town that has incredible local shopping.
 I can pretty much buy most of what we need and want within a 5 minute walk of my house.
 But sometimes I do need to buy online.